-So, does Duke superscore the SAT scores?
-The Score Choice option at Duke always defaults to the “Highest Section.”
+Does Duke superscore your SAT?
+The Score Choice option at Duke University always defaults to the “Highest Section.”
 If you have taken the SAT more than once, Duke University encourages you to use the SAT score choice option, which allows you to submit only your highest scores, and only if you have taken the exam more than once.
-Though we’re trying to know “does Duke superscore the SAT scores or not?”, you should know that the highest score that you submit from any combination of SAT test dates will be used to determine your final grade at Duke.
+You should know that the highest score that you submit from any combination of SAT dates will be used to determine your final grade at Duke.

-Therefore, if the current value of your SAT superscore is lower than 1570, we strongly recommend that you give serious consideration to retaking the test after you have prepared for it.
-You have a very good chance of improving your score, which will significantly increase the likelihood of you being accepted into the program.
+Therefore, if the current value of your SAT superscore is lower than 1570, it is strongly recommended that you seriously consider retaking the test after you have prepared for it.
+You have a very good chance of improving your score, which will significantly increase your likelihood of being accepted into the program.

-The fact that the Superscore allows you to concentrate all of your efforts on a single part of the game at a time is an added bonus.
-If your score on the Reading section is lower than your scores on the other sections of the test, you should focus solely on improving that score before taking the SAT.
+The fact that the Superscore allows you to concentrate all your efforts on a single part of the game at a time is an added bonus.
+If your score on the Reading section is lower than on the other test sections, you should focus solely on improving that score before taking the SAT.
 Then, put your attention on math so you can do well on the next test, and so on.
 You will achieve the maximum possible Superscore if you do this.

 The only test scores that applicants are required to submit are those that are necessary to fulfill the testing requirement.
 Duke does not require applicants to submit all of their test scores.
 On their applications, students have the option of self-reporting their scores.

-It is entirely up to you to decide whether or not to have your scores from the SAT or ACT has taken into consideration.
-Your decision regarding admission will not be affected in any way by your decision to opt-out of having your SAT or ACT scores considered.
+It is entirely up to you to decide whether or not to have your scores from the SAT or ACT taken into consideration.
+Your admission decision will not be affected by your decision to opt-out of having your SAT or ACT scores considered.

-You might find it helpful to use as a reference our ADMISSIONS PROFILE, which contains information about students who were accepted to Duke in previous years.
-If you are still unsure about what to do, one option you have is to opt-out of having your scores considered when you apply.
+You might find it helpful to use as a reference Duke’s ADMISSIONS PROFILE, which contains information about students who were accepted to Duke in previous years.
+If you are still unsure about what to do, one option is to opt-out of having your scores considered when you apply.
 You will have the opportunity to opt-in at a later time.

-Alhough we’re trying to know “does Duke superscore the SAT scores or not?”, it is common knowledge that you are permitted to take the SAT exam as many times as you see fit.
+Although Duke superscore your SAT scores, it is common knowledge that you can take the SAT exam as often as you see fit.
 In a typical scenario, everyone would believe that the scores you submit can come from whichever test you performed the best on.

-The students are relieved of this burden by the SAT’s superscoring method, which also makes the score submission process more convenient for them.
-The SAT superscore is calculated by adding together your highest scores from each of the test’s sections.
-To put it simply, it indicates that if you take two different exams, you can make your composite score by averaging the two highest scores from each of the separate sessions.
+The students are relieved of this burden by the SAT’s superscoring method, making the score submission process more convenient.
+Duke’s SAT superscoring is calculated by adding your highest scores from each test section.
+Simply put, it indicates that if you take two different exams, you can make your composite score by averaging the two highest scores from each of the separate sessions.